chrismwilliams/astro-theme-cactus/src/pages/posts/hello-world.md

 let string = "JavaScript syntax highlighting";
 ```

-This is styled by [Shiki](https://docs.astro.build/en/guides/markdown-content/#syntax-highlighting)
+This is styled by Shiki, set via the [config](https://docs.astro.build/en/guides/markdown-content/#syntax-highlighting) for Astro.

-You can choose your own theme from this library, currently set to Dracula, in the file `astro.config.mjs`.
+You can choose your own theme from this [library](https://github.com/shikijs/shiki/blob/main/docs/themes.md#all-themes), which is currently set to Dracula, in the file `astro.config.mjs`.

-Here is a horizontal rule
+Here is a horizontal rule.

 ---

-Here is a list
+Here is a list:

 - Item number 1
 - Item number 2
 - Item number 3

-And an ordered list
+And an ordered list:

 1. James Madison
 2. James Monroe
 3. John Quincy Adams

-Here is a table
+Here is a table:

 | Item         | Price | # In stock |
 | ------------ | :---: | ---------: |